Transnistria: Government and politics

 The opposition Narodovlastie party and Power to the People movement were outlawed at the beginning of 2000 and eventually dissolved.

 A list published by the European Union had banned travel to the EU for some members of the Transnistrian leadership.
 Lifted by 2012.

 In 2007, the registration of a Social Democratic Party was allowed.
 This party, led by a former separatist leader and member of the PMR government Andrey Safonov, allegedly favours a union with Moldova.

 In September 2007, the leader of the Transnistrian Communist Party, Oleg Khorzhan, was sentenced to a suspended sentence of 1½ years' imprisonment for organising unsanctioned actions of protest.

 According to the 2006 referendum, carried out by the PMR government, 97.2% of the population voted in favour of "independence from Moldova and free association with Russia".
 EU and several other countries refused to recognise the referendum results.

-Residents will have the opportunity to vote in Moldova's referendum on joining the EU, planned for autumn 2024.
-There will be no voting stations within Transnistria; however, residents will be free to travel into other areas of Moldova to vote, should they wish to.
+Residents had the opportunity to vote in Moldova's referendum on joining the EU, in autumn 2024.
+There were no voting stations within Transnistria; however, residents were free to travel into other areas of Moldova to vote.